raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week3/post_synthasis of vsdbabysoc.md

 BabySoC integrates multiple modules, including the RISC-V processor, PLL, and DAC.
 GLS ensures that these modules work together correctly and adhere to timing requirements in the synthesized design

+## here are some commands to do the postsynthasis

+### 🥇first you have to start the yosys